SoundSliced/s_dropdown/README.md

 controller.selectItem('A'); // select item 'A' programmatically
 // Note: highlightAtIndex/selectIndex use indices from the original `items` list (0-based).
 If `excludeSelected` is true, the overlay may not show the item until re-opened and the highlight may be adjusted accordingly.

+Note: When you call `controller.open()` (and other controller actions), the dropdown requests focus automatically (when `useKeyboardNavigation` is true), so you can immediately use arrow keys and Enter/Escape without clicking the widget first.

 ### Controller behavior with `excludeSelected`

 When using `excludeSelected: true` the currently selected item is removed from the overlay list. `highlightAtIndex` and `highlightItem` try to map the given index/value to the currently visible overlay entries — if the item is excluded the highlight won't apply.